gcrimnac/DialogFlow-Nutritionix/README.md

 This call is made as a fulfillment call from within DialogFlow.
 The food name is parsed from the statement made to the bot.
 The result should be returned to the bot.

+This code fails at the API call...
+Status: Crash TypeError: Request path contains unescaped characters.